 Not necessarily!
 You can always bake this Mississippi Sin Dip in a casserole dish or deep cast iron skillet instead.

-Serve it straight out of the oven or transfer it to a serving bowl, then surround it with a cubed French loaf or other dippers of your choosing.
+Serve the cream cheese bacon dip straight out of the oven or transfer it to a serving bowl, then surround it with a cubed French loaf or other dippers of your choosing.

 Yes!
-You can prepare the bacon dip up to a day ahead of time and pop it in the fridge to ensure it stays fresh.
+You can prepare the bacon cream cheese dip up to a day ahead of time and pop it in the fridge to ensure it stays fresh.
+Be sure that you cover it with aluminum foil or store it in an airtight container to keep it as fresh as possible.

-Then, spoon it into the bread bowl when you’re ready to bake!
+Then, spoon the bacon dip into the bread bowl when you’re ready to bake!
 You may need to increase the time by 5 to 10 minutes to ensure it warms all the way through.

 I don’t see why not!
 Combine everything into a smaller sized crockpot — 3 quarts is probably best — and cook on Low until it’s all melted together.